-Doing a quick count up of the number of men versus women coming to Lovingly Framed with their pictures to choose colours and styles I find it is 76% women 16% men 8% men accompanied by women (possibly to give men the illusion that they can choose but under the watchful eyes of their spouses.)
+Doing a quick count up of the number of men versus women coming to Lovingly Framed with their pictures to choose colours and styles, I find it is 76% women, 16% men, and 8% men accompanied by women (possibly to give men the illusion that they can choose but under the watchful eyes of their spouses.)

-In tests, it emerged that women tend to better distinguish subtle differences between colour shades than men whereas males show superior skills in tracking fast moving objects and discerning detail from a distance.
-According to the theory, men's vision has become honed to excel at the vision that would have been most valuable in their roles of feeding and protecting their families -distinguishing and detecting prey from a distance.
+In tests, it emerged that women tend to better distinguish subtle differences between colour shades, whereas males show superior skills in tracking fast moving objects and discerning detail from a distance.
+According to the theory, men's vision has become honed to excel in ways that would have been most valuable in their roles of feeding and protecting their families, such as distinguishing and detecting prey from a distance.
 In turn, the vision of women, it is proposed, may have developed in order to help them recognise and catagorise near, stationary objects, such as wild berries.

 If we look out of the window of our semi-detached and see a lion peering at us over the recycling bin at the end of the cul-de-sac, call for alpha male.
-Or alternatively, draw the designer curtains, sit back with a glass of Sauvignon and take a moment to admire the subtle hues and tones of your Designer’s Guild curtains.
+Or alternatively, ladies, perhaps pop out alone for a quiet moment with your friendly, local picture framer.